Shane Hmiel: First failed substance abuse test

 At the Funai 250 at Richmond International Raceway, Hmiel was involved in several on track incidents, beginning on lap 103 when he spun the lapped car of Randy MacDonald.
 Late in the race with five laps to go, Hmiel was involved in an accident with Jason Keller.
-Hmiel was moved out of line down the backstretch, then slipped up into Keller in turn three, sending Keller's 57 car into the wall driver's side first.
+Hmiel was moved out of line down the backstretch, then divebombed into Keller in turn three, sending Keller's car into the wall driver's side first, collecting Tim Fedewa.
 Hmiel was fined $5,000 and placed on probation for an altercation in the garage area after the race with Keller.
 Fellow competitor David Green would later identify this race as a sign of bad times to come for Hmiel.

 A week later on September 18, Hmiel was suspended indefinitely for failing a drug test, testing positive for marijuana.
 According to NASCAR's substance abuse policy, the sanctioning body is allowed to administer drug tests, based only on "reasonable suspicion", at their sole discretion.
 At the time, he was the highest-profile driver to fail such a test.
 Hmiel was released from Innovative Motorsports, replaced with former Busch Series champion Jeff Green at Dover, then several other veteran drivers for the remainder of the season.
-He was set to drive the 91 car for Evernham Motorsports that weekend at Dover coming up but the team withdrew after the suspension.
+He was set to drive the #91 car for Evernham Motorsports that weekend at Dover coming up but the team withdrew after the suspension.